emugarura/Map-SchoolLocator/readme.md

 1. Address/Location
 2. School
 3. Radius
-4. Zip Code
+4. Province

 #### Address Search
-**An Address Search results in your neighborhood school being shown.** If an address is typed into the search box the result lists the neighborhood schools (elementary, middle, and high) that your child can attend (without having to fill out an application).
+**An Address Search results in your neighborhood school being shown.** If an address is typed into the search box the result lists the neighborhood schools (Level One, Level 2, Level 3, Level 4, Level 5, Level 6, Level 7) that your child can attend.
 The map shows the geolocated address, the school locations, and the attendance boundary areas.

 #### Location Search
-**A Location Search results in your neighborhood school being shown.** If you press and hold on the map for 2 seconds or click the Find Schools Around Me button the display lists the neighborhood schools (elementary, middle, and high) that your child can attend (without having to fill out an application).
+**A Location Search results in your neighborhood school being shown.** If you press and hold on the map for 2 seconds or click the Find Schools Around Me button the display lists the neighborhood schools that your child can attend.
 The map shows the location of the long press (or the geolocated address of the Find Me feature), the school locations, and the attendance boundary areas.

 #### School Search
 **A School Search results in one school being displayed.** If a school name is typed and chosen from the drop-down the detail panel of that school is displayed.
 The map shows the school location and attendance boundary area.